solrevdev/solrevdev.github.io/about/index.md

 ## Overview

-I am now a full-time carer and but up until not too long ago have been head of infrastructure and operations, a full stack software engineer and devops engineer with a wealth of technical skills and am Microsoft certified.
+I am now a full-time carer but up until recently have been head of infrastructure and operations, a full stack software engineer and devops engineer with a wealth of technical skills and am Microsoft certified.

 A lover of C# but not tied to exclusively the Microsoft stack and have enjoyed writing some cloud automation code in Python.